Gift Catalog sheep help a semi-nomadic family of herders thrive in Mongolia’s magnificent yet sometimes harsh grasslands.

 The young girl walks among an ancient ruin, a circle of rocks called the Grave of the Heroes pre-dating the Mongolian empire.
 In the distance, a towering rock pile marks where Chinggis Khaan once kept a temporary outpost.

-And across the meadow stand two gers, or yurts, where Dulamsuren’s mother and father, brother and grandmother live as semi-nomadic herders.
+And across the meadow stand two gers, or yurts, where Dulamsuren’s mother and father, brother, and grandmother live as semi-nomadic herders.

 Generations of Dulamsuren’s family have roamed the Valley of the Painting Pen in central Mongolia’s Bayankhongor province.
 Caring for hundreds of goats, sheep, yaks, and horses, the family moves four times a year, in concert with the seasons.

-But the beauty and balance of the magnificent Mongolian steppe belies a looming, harsh reality: the zud, extreme Mongolian winters that can devastate millions of animals and drive herders off the plains and into the city and poverty.
+But the beauty and balance of the magnificent Mongolian steppe belie a looming, harsh reality: the zud, extreme Mongolian winters that can devastate millions of animals and drive herders off the plains and into the city and poverty.